yokesharun/remallow/README.md

 ## Usage

-Open Terminal and navigate to your npm or react package where your package.json is located and type
+Open Terminal and navigate to your npm or react project where your package.json is located and type

 ```
+cd ./react-npm-project // navigate to your project where your package.json is located
-remallow
+remallow  // run this command
 ```

 ## Roadmap